At U.K. Parliament, Zingers Fly In Debate Over Trump State Visit

 The debate will not change the outcome.
 The U.K. government is committed to a visit, citing the so-called "special relationship" between the two countries.
 It is offering a state visit in large part because it needs a free trade deal with the U.S., as Britain prepares to leave the world's largest collective market, the European Union.

-Some members of parliament noted that the queen has hosted controversial leaders in the past, including Zaire's dictator Mobutu Sese Seko in 1973, and Chinese President Jiang Zemin, who visited Buckingham Palace a decade after the 1989 Tiananmen Square crackdown.
+Some members of Parliament noted that the queen has hosted controversial leaders in the past, including Zaire's dictator Mobutu Sese Seko in 1973, and Chinese President Jiang Zemin, who visited Buckingham Palace a decade after the 1989 Tiananmen Square crackdown.

 But the discussion provided insight into how Trump is viewed by one of America's closest allies.
 Arguments for and against were largely drawn along party lines, but those speaking in favor of a state visit were keen to point out that the invitation was extended to the office of the U.S. president — which Trump happens to occupy.